iGEM-HUST-China/HUST-China-2025/wiki/description.md

 Squalene (C₃₀H₅₀) is a 30‑carbon triterpenoid containing six isoprenoid double bonds.
 It is a naturally occurring lipid found in various plants and animals, including human sebum.
 As a moisturising agent, squalene is non‑greasy, has a pleasant sensory feel, exhibits excellent solubility, and remains stable even under extreme temperatures.

+{% include figure.html image="https://static.igem.wiki/teams/5569/description/zongshu.webp" caption="Figure 1.
+Squalene" %}

 ### Favoured in Skincare

 With increasing age, endogenous production of squalene declines, leading to reduced moisture retention in the skin and resulting in dryness and roughness.
 Cosmetics compensate for this natural decline by supplementing with squalene.
-Squalane, which has been demonstrated to prevent transepidermal water loss, diminish the appearance of fine lines and help prevent wrinkles, has therefore become a highly coveted ingredient [<sup>1</sup>].
+Squalane, which has been demonstrated to prevent transepidermal water loss, diminish the appearance of fine lines and help prevent wrinkles, has therefore become a highly coveted ingredient <sup>1</sup>.

+{% include figure.html image="https://static.igem.wiki/teams/5569/description/squalene-fix.webp" caption="Figure 2.
+Schematic illustration of the role of squalene in skin hydration and repair." %}

 ### Expanding Market for Moisturizers

 The fashion and beauty sector is experiencing unprecedented growth and globalization.
-In 2024, the beauty market—defined to include skincare, fragrances, make‑up and hair‑care products—generated approximately US$ 491 billion in revenue and is projected to reach around US$ 694 billion by 2030, with an estimated annual growth rate of about 6 % [<sup>2</sup>].
+In 2024, the beauty market—defined to include skincare, fragrances, make‑up and hair‑care products—generated approximately US$ 491 billion in revenue and is projected to reach around US$ 694 billion by 2030, with an estimated annual growth rate of about 6 % <sup>2</sup>.

-In the same year, the global market for moisturizing creams was valued at US$ 11.02 billion; it is forecast to grow to US$ 11.47 billion in 2025 and to US$ 16.71 billion by 2032, corresponding to a compound annual growth rate of 5.52 % [<sup>3</sup>].
+In the same year, the global market for moisturizing creams was valued at US$ 11.02 billion; it is forecast to grow to US$ 11.47 billion in 2025 and to US$ 16.71 billion by 2032, corresponding to a compound annual growth rate of 5.52 % <sup>3</sup>.

+{% include figure2.html images=page.images02 %}

 In most moisturizing products on the market, squalene and its hydrogenated derivative, squalane, are universally employed to enhance the spreadability, sensory feel and absorption of creams and lotions, thereby markedly improving the moisturizing experience.
 As the beauty market continues to expand, demand for squalene is increasing rapidly, and its pivotal role in formulations is becoming ever more evident.